Privacy Notice for Civil Service Job Share Finder

 We retain your personal data for the period that you are an active user of the site.

-The length of this period is specific for each job sharers and is based on their requirements and requests for the data to be kept active.
+The length of this period is specific for each job sharer and is based on their requirements and requests for the data to be kept active.

-If having been surveyed you do not indicate that you are still an active user and have not accessed your account within 12 months your account will made deleted.
+If you have not reactivated your account within 24 months (2 years) then your account will be deleted.
 This will remove all your personal data from the site.
+You can make your account inactive or delete it at any time.

 You have the right to request information about how your personal data are processed, and to request a copy of that personal data.